Annolu/Ricettario/src/pages/pasta-all-amatriciana/index.md

 ###Method###

-I usually start boiling some water and prepare the sauce in the mean time.
-Gently fry the chilli in a bit of oil in a pan for a minute and add the meat.
+I usually start boiling some water for the pasta and prepare the sauce in the mean time.
+Gently fry the chilli in a tiny bit of oil in a pan for a minute and add the meat.
 Cook until lightly brown and add the black pepper.
 Remove most of the meat from the pan and set aside, add the tomato to the pan.
+If you are not using a non-stick pan and have some wine laying around, deglaze the pan with it before adding the tomato sauce.

 I usually add a small pinch of salt and one of sugar.
-Simmer for at least 10-15 minutes, you may need to add some cooking water from the pasta to the sauce if it gets too thick.
+Simmer for at least 10-15 minutes, you may need to add some cooking water from the pasta if the sauce gets too thick.

 When the pasta is ready, put the pancetta, some pecorino, the pasta and some more oil into the pan.
 Stir and cook